DenOfEquity/webUI_ExtraSchedulers/README.md

 #### (webUI must have split sampler/scheduler selection) ####

 >[!IMPORTANT]
 >not for old Forge.
-For that, see my [OverrideScheduler extension](https://github.com/DenOfEquity/SchedRide).
+For some related stuff in old Forge, see my old [OverrideScheduler extension](https://github.com/DenOfEquity/SchedRide).

 ### What do? ###
 Adds six new schedulers to the dropdown list: